pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 ## How does TiDB Cloud ensure the security of data transfer between client applications and TiDB clusters?

-TiDB Cloud provides the encryption ability of data transfer between client applications and TiDB Cluster as follows:
+TiDB Cloud provides the encryption ability of data transfer between client applications and TiDB clusters as follows:

 - TiDB Cloud supports [VPC Peering](/tidb-cloud/set-up-vpc-peering-connections.md), which ensures the security of the data transfer between applications and TiDB cluster.
 - For the connection to a TiDB Cloud cluster via a MySQL client, TiDB Cloud enables data transfer encryption by default.